Apply for 2021 NFB Idaho and National Scholarships

 - Must be residing in the United States, the District of Columbia, or Puerto Rico.

 - Must be pursuing or planning to pursue a full-time, post-secondary course of study in a degree program at a U.S. institution in the fall of the year of application (one scholarship may be given to a person employed full-time while attending school part-time).

 - Must participate in the entire NFB National Convention and in all of its scheduled scholarship program activities (finalists will receive assistance to attend the national convention).

 For more information regarding eligibility, we strongly encourage you to review our scholarship program FAQs.

-To apply, check the checkbox on the first page of the online application that says, “Yes, I would like to complete an additional application for the 2020 HumanWare internship.”
+To apply, check the checkbox on the first page of the online application that says, “Yes, I would like to complete an additional application for the 2021 HumanWare internship.”
+Once you have checked this box, you will continue to complete the NFB scholarship application.
+However, before you submit the application, there will be an additional page where you will be given an opportunity to complete the HumanWare award application.
 For more information, please review our scholarship program FAQs.

 - Scholarship Program FAQs

 - “Self-Advocacy in Higher Education” (Word) by NFB President Mark A. Riccobono

 - College Scholarships and Financial Aid for Students with Disabilities (via Affordable Colleges Online)